 The SME Sector

 The definition of MSMEs has always held-back businesses from growing.
 Businesses fear that increasing their business will cause them to grow out of their defined business size.
-This will ultimately result in loss of their entitled benefits.
+This will ultimately result in the loss of their entitled benefits.
 Hence, the businesses have always made sure to stay within their business size to avail benefits.
 To be able to help them grow out of fear, GoI has revised the definition of MSMEs.
 The new definition would eradicate the fear and would give enough space for the business size to expand as well as enjoy the benefits entitled to them.
 This way, there would be no hesitation for business owners to increase their business, to cross the line to achieve higher targets.

 Finally, the government has also taken a stern step to disallow global tenders up to 200crore.
 This enables MSMEs to have abundant opportunities as they have always faced unfair competition due to the global market.
-Government will now seek their procurement from MSMEs as they can now actively participate in government purchases.
+The government will now seek their procurement from MSMEs as they can now actively participate in government purchases.
 This would further facilitate the mission ‘vocal for local’.
-With available liquidity, revised definition of MSME as well as opened business opportunities, MSME can look forward to expanding and increasing their business.
+With available liquidity, the revised definition of MSME as well as opened business opportunities, MSME can look forward to expanding and increasing their business.
 Ultimately enabling India to be a self-sufficient market as well as a global market.

 Some of the sectors’ benefits are briefly elaborated

-Agriculture & Food processing sector:
+Agriculture & Food processing sector

-- For the development of Dairy sector and infrastructure Rs.
+- For the development of the Dairy sector and infrastructure Rs.
 15000Cr has been announced.
 In addition to this, the Corporate sector can now avail 0.2% rebate.

 - One country, one market will allow farmers to sell their produce at any market.
 This would not only eliminate the unfair prices to farmers due to multiple levels of brokerage but will also improve raw material availability for MSMEs.